Daurient13/SMS-Spam-Classifier/README.md

 The left side is as a line (document).
 And the right part is the feature(vocab) taken from the token.
 If there is the word "Hello" with "hello" is a different token even though the meaning is the same, unless it is normalized.

+### What to do after vocab/token becomes a feature?

 # Import Package

 import common packages: